VIC.GOV.AU | Policy and Advisory Library

 • the student’s adrenaline autoinjector.

-Copies should be kept in various locations around the school so that the Plan is easily accessible by school staff in the event of an incident.
-Appropriate locations may include the student's classroom, the canteen, the sick bay, the school office, and in the yard duty bag.
+Copies should be kept in various locations around the school so that the individual anaphylaxis management plan is easily accessible by school staff in the event of an incident.
+Appropriate locations may include the student's classroom, the canteen, the sick bay, the school office, and yard duty bags.

 When must the individual anaphylaxis management plan be reviewed?

-The principal must review an individual anaphylaxis management plan in consultation with the student's parents in each of the following circumstances:
+School staff must review an individual anaphylaxis management plan in consultation with the student's parents/carers in each of the following circumstances:

 • annually (at the start of each school year)